-This must be one of the most unexpected comebacks in the history of photography.
-Fujifilm stopped production of its last black-and-white film in October 2018 - and we all the discontinuation of Neopan Acros 100 would mean that would be the end of monochrome 35mm and roll films from the Japanese manufacturer.
+Fujifilm ceased the production of its last black-and-white film stock back in October 2018, and we all thought that the discontinuation of Neopan Acros 100 would mean the end of monochrome 35mm and roll films from the Japanese manufacturer.

-"Thanks to consumer feedback, particularly from millennials and GenZs, who have become the new film enthusiasts, the market is changing once again.
+"Thanks to consumer feedback, particularly from millennials and Gen Zs, who have become the new film enthusiasts, the market is changing once again.
 To meet the needs of this new market, Fujifilm is reviving Acros II".

 Killing off and then bringing back films is not entirely new phenomenon.
 Kodak has resurrected Ektachrome slide film and brought T-Max 3200 black and white film back into production in the last couple of years.

 The ISO100 film stock is available in both 35mm 36-exposure canisters and 120 medium-format rolls with worldwide shipping from: